-Section 5 - Interim Examinations
+Section 5 - Examinations

-Article 15 - Number, times and frequency of interim examinations
+Article 15 - Number and times of examinations

-- 1. For all courses, there are in general two opportunities in each academic year for written examinations: - the second opportunity is, in general, at the end of the next teaching period, or else during the summer resit period. - 2.
-The frequency of interim examinations is laid down in the Implementation Regulations.
-A timetable of all the opportunities for sitting written interim examinations is drawn up on and distributed before the start of the semester. - 3.
-If there is no indication as to the number of times a particular interim examination can be taken in any one academic year because it relates to a subject not taught by the Faculty of Aerospace Engineering, the relevant stipulations in the Teaching and Examination Regulations of the other programme will apply.
-The Board of Examiners reserves the right to take decisions that deviate from the norm regarding this matter.
+- For all courses, there are in general two opportunities in each academic year for written examinations: the second opportunity is, in general, at the end of the next teaching period, or else during the summer resit period. - The number of times in which examinations are held is laid down in the Implementation Regulations.
+A timetable of all the opportunities for sitting written examinations is drawn up on and distributed before the start of the semester.

-- 4. Notwithstanding the provisions of paragraph 1, there will be at least one chance in a year to sit interim examinations relating to subjects not taught in a given academic year. - 5.
-In exceptional cases, the Board of Examiners may permit a deviation from the standard number of times that certain interim examinations can be taken.
+- 3. If there is no indication as to the number of times a particular examination can be taken in any one academic year because it relates to a subject not taught by the Faculty of Aerospace Engineering, the relevant stipulations in the Teaching and Examination Regulations of the other programme will apply.
+The Board of Examiners reserves the right to take decisions that deviate from the norm regarding this matter. - 4.
+Notwithstanding the provisions of paragraph 1, there will be at least one chance in a year to sit examinations relating to subjects not taught in a given academic year. - 5.
+In exceptional cases, the Board of Examiners may permit more than two opportunities in a year for certain examinations.

-Article 16 - Sequence of interim examinations
+Article 16 - Sequence of examinations

-The sequence in which a student is required to take interim examinations and participate in practicals is laid down in the Implementation Regulations.
+The sequence in which a student is required to take examinations and participate in practicals is laid down in the Implementation Regulations.

-Article 17 - Validity of interim examinations
+Article 17 - Validity of examinations